How to remove malware from a Mac

 - During the installation process keep your Mac device active.

 A virus is a program that is designed to damage your device by gaining access to it.
-Its threat can include stealing your personal data and crashing your Mac.
+Therefore, you should apply several security measures to prevent malware attacks:

 - Use an antivirus.
 We recommend TotalAV Antivirus.